MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-nodejs.md

 `res.render('index', { title: 'Express' });`

+> [!TIP]
-Tip!
-You can also put your cursor on a line of code and hit F9 to toggle the breakpoint for that line.
+> You can also put your cursor on a line of code and hit **F9** to toggle the breakpoint for that line.

 Then, press **F5** or select **Debug** > **Start Debugging** to debug your app.

-The debugger should then pause at the breakpoint you set, so that you can inspect your app state.
+You should see the debugger pause at the breakpoint you just set.
+While it is paused, you can inspect your app state.
+Hovering over variables will let you examine their properties.

 When you're finished inspecting the state, hit f5? to continue, and your app should load as expected.